My Plantiful Cooking

 • Roll the bottom edge over the filling while simultaneously tucking filling in to keep them in place.

 • Continue to roll it up tightly while gently applying pressure until kimbap is sealed.
-If you have trouble sealing it, damp the uncovered end of seaweed with your fingers.
+If you have trouble sealing it, apply some water on the edge of the nori.

-• Brush on some sesame oil into your rice rolls.
-Using a sharp knife, slice them into bite-sized pieces before serving.
+• Using a sharp knife, slice them into bite-sized pieces before serving.
+Clean the area with a damp cloth between cuts to prevent tearing the seaweed.

 Notes